imsweb/django-seeker/docs/configuration.rst

 Default: ``seeker``

-The name of the ES index that should be used by default.
+The name of the ES/OS index that should be used by default.
 This can be overridden per mapping.

 SEEKER_INDEX_PREFIX